Learngene: From Open-World to Your Learning Task: Methodology

-\textbf{Model expansion.} We presume that the model has a sequence of $T$ tasks, where the training data coming in at time $t$ is $D_t=\left\{\boldsymbol{x}_{i},y_{i}\right\}_{i=1}^{N_{t}}$.
+We presume that the model has a sequence of $T$ tasks, where the training data coming in at time $t$ is $D_t=\left\{\boldsymbol{x}_{i},y_{i}\right\}_{i=1}^{N_{t}}$.
 The tasks may contain new categories.
 Here we deliberate that each task is multi-class classification.
 When deepening the network, it arbitrarily duplicates the network of the previous layer to the following layer.
 Similarly, when the network is widened, a replica of the current layer can be randomly picked and then spliced together.
 Figure ~\ref{fig:model-extension} describe the expanding process of the collective model.
 The network at all times before $t$ is trained on the data of $\mathcal{D}_{1},\ldots,\mathcal{D}_{t-1}$.
 When dealing with $D_t$, the network capacity demands to be increased to hold more knowledge of new tasks.
 Subsequently, network parameters are relevant to $\mathcal{D}_{1},\ldots,\mathcal {D}_{t}$.
 We train the network with the subsequent objective function:

 where $\mathcal{L}$ is a task-specific loss function(e.g., cross-entropy error function), $\boldsymbol{W}_{F}^{t}$ is the added parameter for task $t$, and $\boldsymbol{W}_{F}^{t-1}$ is the set of parameters copyed from the network at task $t-1$.
-We optimize the hyperparameters of the collective model by gradient descent.
-Once the collective model $\mathcal{M}$ is trained, it is selectively shared with the individual model for performing in the target learning task. \footnote{See Supplementary A.1.1 for more details.}
+We optimize the hyperparameters of the collective model by gradient descent. \footnote{See Supplementary A.1.1 for more details.}